Looking for support for your finance function? Book a time with an expert.

 Venture Capitalists

-Venture capitalists (VCs) are professional investors who manage funds pooled from various sources, such as pension funds, endowments, and wealthy individuals.
-They typically invest larger amounts than angel investors and seek high-growth startups with significant market potential.
-To attract venture capital:
+Venture Capitalists (VCs) are professional investors.
+They often manage funds pooled from various sources of assets such as pensions, endowments, and wealthy individuals.
+They will often be more sophisticated and invest larger amounts of money than angel investors, but are also typically only seeking high-growth startups with significant market potential.

-• Master LinkedIn to build lists of relevant VCs and connections
+• Start networking via LinkedIn and build a list of relevant VCs and connections

-• Focus on feedback rather than asking for money in initial meetings
+• Focus more on feedback and connection versus just asking for money in initial meetings

 • Get plugged into startup communities and attend events where VCs are present

-Remember that VCs often demand some level of operational control and a higher equity stake compared to angel investors.
+Remember that VCs often demand some level of operational control and a higher equity stake compared to angel investors, but that also comes with the benefits of expertise.

 Crowdfunding Platforms